xdspacelab/openvslam/docs/simple_tutorial.rst

         --map-db aist_living_lab_1_map.msg

-Then, you can watch a frame viewer and map viewer.
+The frame viewer and map viewer should launch as well.
-If the two viewers are not launched at all, please check whether any paths are wrong or not.
+If the two viewers are not launching correctly, check if you launched the command with the appropriate paths.

 ..
 NOTE ::